Tichon Social Justice Projects

 How you can help: Anyone with a disability is invited to join Nava on one of three afternoons in April to create an art square with paints, collage, stencils, markers, pastels, or other art media.
 We will provide these materials.

 Please sign up for a spot at the art table using this form to join us.
 If you would prefer to have a paper mural square sent to you by mail (you provide the art supplies), there is a spot for that request on the form as well.
 Every square will be added to the mural project.
-The public is invited to view the final mural exhibit on May 7, 8, or 9 with times TBA to meet Nava and hear more about her vision and process.
+The public is invited to view the final mural exhibit on May 7-9 to meet Nava and hear more about her vision and process.

 Social Justice Project #5: Art Mural – Hispanic Teen Immigrants: Riding the Roller Coaster of Emotions | Los inmigrantes hispanos adolescentes: una montaña rusa de emociones